 The principal activity of the Group during the course of the year was minerals exploration.
 The Group holds mineral exploration tenements in Queensland.
-The Group's focus is on exploration for gold and copper deposits across its Queensland tenements and its coal exploration tenements.
-During the year the Group sold a potash project in Western Australia (Lake Chandler).
-There was no significant change in the principal activity during the year.
+The Group's focus is on exploration for gold, lithium and copper deposits across its Queensland tenements and its coal exploration tenements.
+During the year the Company sold its remaining 49% interest in the Ravenswood Gold Project to